WalletWasabi/WasabiDoc/docs/using-wasabi/PrivacyMode.md

 ---

 ## How to activate/deactivate Discreet Mode
-You can activate or deactivate by clicking the Discreet Mode icon in the bottom left corner of the wallet.
+You can activate or deactivate by clicking the Discreet Mode icon in the bottom left corner of the main view.

 ![Enable Discreet Mode in Wasabi Wallet](/DiscreetModeActivate.png "Enable Discreet Mode in Wasabi Wallet")